flatcar-archive/flatcar-docs/os/booting-on-ikoula.md

 ### Deploying instances using CloudMonkey on either basic or advanced networking zones

-The Ikoula Cloud offers a template "CoreOS Stable" which is available on every all of the different geographic zones (France, USA East, Singapore, Germany, Netherlands).
+The Ikoula Cloud offers a template "Flatcar Linux Stable" which is available on every all of the different geographic zones (France, USA East, Singapore, Germany, Netherlands).

 Consistent with the normal use of Flatcar Linux, the SSH connection to an instance deployed with this template is only possible with the user “core” and through SSH key authentication.
 You can then rely on official FAQs Flatcar Linux without encountering unexpected behavior.